-As a music producer and performer, his work has taken him on tours throughout the United States, Great Britain, Canada, Russia, Germany, Mexico and the West Indies, logging over 800 shows since first singing A Cappella some 30 years ago.
-Dan has two district quartet championships to his name, the International Barbershop Quartet Championship, singing lead with The New Tradition, multiple medals singing with The Grand Tradition and The 139th Street Quartet and the National A Cappella Championship with The Perfect Gentlemen, plus a 6 year stint on “Main Street USA” as baritone of The Dapper Dans of Disneyland.
+As a music producer and performer, his work has taken him on tours throughout the United States, Great Britain, Canada, Russia, Germany, Mexico and the West Indies, logging over 800 shows since first singing Acappella some 30 years ago.
+He has two district quartet championships to his name, the International Barbershop Quartet Championship, singing lead with The New Tradition.
+Multiple medals singing with The Grand Tradition and The 139th Street Quartet and the National A Cappella Championship with The Perfect Gentlemen.
+As well as a 6 year stint on “Main Street USA” as baritone of The Dapper Dans of Disneyland.
 Dan has been project coordinator for various artists including: The Hi-Lo’s!, Neil Diamond, The New Tradition, and Revolution.

 Tim Reeder Baritone and Tenor Vocalist, Martin Tenor Guitar and Ukulele.
-Tim has been writing songs and singing his whole life.
+He has been writing songs and singing his whole life.
 His introduction to singing barbershop started in High School, where his music teacher, Ron Browne (“Dapper Dans” and “Yerfadder’s Mustache” fame), taught him the harmony ropes.
-He first performed on national television in 1976 with his Barbershop Quartet, “The Hotshots.”
+Tim first performed on national television in 1976 with his Barbershop Quartet, “The Hotshots.”
 In 1978 his college quartet was hired to sing weekends at Disneyland.
 An accomplished musician, Tim’s prowess on tenor guitar, his ability to sing alto and scat, plus his love for swing music, lead him to form his own 1930′s-era vocal jazz group called “Vocalworks.”
 This “hip” group, prominently featured Tim’s scat-singing and ukulele playing.